 About the creators

 Jaymes Poling grew up in Warren, Ohio and enlisted in the US Army at the age of 17.
 He was assigned to the 82nd Airborne Division in Fort Bragg, North Carolina as an infantryman.
 During his eight years with the division, he spent 3 years fighting in Afghanistan as a Machine Gunner, and Squad Leader.

-Jaymes will receive a finance degree at John Carroll University in May 2018, and spends time speaking across the country while partnering with veteran organizations to help veterans find their own peace after war.
+Jaymes graduated with a finance degree from John Carroll University in 2018, and now speaks across the country while partnering with veteran organizations to start conversations and connect our communities.

-In addition to touring around the world with his band, Dominick has been successful in his personal endeavors on bringing music into the community through Arts and Wellness & Education.
-He was invited by TED to be a TED Speaker at the 2014 TED MED conference at the Kennedy Center in Washington, DC.
-He is a featured performer for the Cleveland Clinic in both Ohio and Abu Dhabi, and organized the very first jazz performance for patients in Abu Dhabi in collaboration with the Cleveland Clinic and the Abu Dhabi Music and Arts Foundation.
-For Dominick, music and health go hand in hand, most recently organizing panel discussions around patient-doctor communication through music with Weill Cornell Medical College in Qatar.
+Dominick has been successful bringing music into the community through Arts & Wellness and Education.
+He is a featured performer for the Cleveland Clinic, an academic hospital, in Cleveland, Ohio and Abu Dhabi, U.A.E.
+He organized the first jazz performance for patients in Abu Dhabi, with the Cleveland Clinic and the Abu Dhabi Music and Arts Foundation.
+For Dominick, music and health are synonymous.
+Recently, he organized discussions through music for patient-doctor communication with Weill Cornell Medical College in Qatar.

-Dominick has been a leading advocate in music education development, most recently featured at the Community College Association of America in D.C.
-He served as Music Consultant to the Amy Winehouse Foundation, and initially launched a music education program at the Gill and Tommy LiPuma Center for Creative Arts in Cleveland, Ohio, which brought together 30+ international artists involving over 3,000 students.
-This successful initiative has since expanded to the GCC, in schools such as Weill Cornell Medical College, Qatar Music Academy, the American School of Doha among others.
+Dominick has been a leading advocate in music education, most recently at the Community College Association of America in D.C.
+He served as Music Consultant to the Amy Winehouse Foundation, and is Artist in Residence at the Gill and Tommy LiPuma Center for Creative Arts at Cuyahoga Community College in Cleveland, Ohio.
+Recently, the Gulf Cooperation Council (GCC) expanded his work throughout the region.